 Use the people lookup function to search for yourself in the ASHG community database and add yourself as the proposer/moderator.
 Then fill out the financial disclosure information required for accreditation purposes.
 If you do not intend to moderate the session, cancel the submission and have one of the moderators submit the proposal instead.

-Use the people lookup function to search for each your four speakers in the ASHG community database and add them to your proposal.
+Use the people lookup function to search for each of your four speakers in the ASHG community database and add them to your proposal.
 If you cannot find a speaker in the database, you will be given an option to add them after searching.
+If a speaker is also a moderator, they need to be added as both a speaker and as a moderator.
 After adding each speaker, enter their talk title and description and save the entry.
-The abstract is for Program Committee review only but should include specific results that the speaker will discuss, not a general overview of their qualifications.
+The description is for Program Committee review only, but should include specific results that the speaker will discuss, not a general overview of their qualifications.
 Your speakers should conform to the speaker selection policies above.
 Proposals that do not follow these policies will not be accepted.
 After adding your speakers, you will have the option to reorder them using “Sort Order” or further edit their information.

 - Step 7: Review Summary and Complete Submission

-- Proposers may be contacted by a member of the PC during the review process and asked to provide additional details, as explained below.
+- During the review period, proposers may be contacted by a member of the Program Committee and may be asked to provide additional details, as explained below.

 - The review of proposals is a multi-stage process.
 The following steps are taken in a genuine effort to ensure the best possible scientific program containing high-quality sessions.